If I could go time travelling I’d want to visit the advertising executives from the 1960s and show them the John Lewis Christmas ads.

-But with so much compelling content, and more choice than ever before, it’s becoming increasingly hard to stand out.
-People no longer have to sit through an uninspiring or indulgent sales pitch when their smartphone is just inches away with the promise of distraction and entertainment.
+What’s even more exceptional is that there are doing this at a time where other companies are struggling to make their marketing stick.
+With so much compelling content at our fingertips, and more choice than ever before, it’s becoming increasingly hard to stand out.
+People no longer have to sit through an uninspiring or indulgent sales pitch when their smartphone is just inches away with the promise of distraction.

 And it’s no accident.
 John Lewis get millions of views every winter by genuinely understanding the spirit, and the hopes and desires for the season.
 By understanding people don’t set out looking for products, but for presents and meaningful gifts.
 They appeal to our emotions, our optimism.